Definition of Flask in Python

 Before we talk about the working of Flask in python, we need to understand why we need Flask in Python in the first place.
 Flask, as created by a group of international python enthusiasts is an open-source platform that is built with rich features for web development to develop all kinds of web applications.
 Here we will talk about the features which push us for the need of Flask in python.

 - Flask is a framework that is built keeping in mind the extensibility in python, which means that that style of the framework that is used focuses on providing a mechanism that enhances extending the framework and the environment.
 This allows the framework to be very lightweight and modular in comparison to some full-stack frameworks.
 And hence in other terms, it is known as a “micro-framework”.

 - With the capability that Flask provides, it is easier for a developer to debug quickly thus enhancing and accelerating the development of an application.

-- In addition to debugging, little boilerplate coding styles are also a key characteristic that ensures the need of Flask in python to develop web applications especially for beginners.
+- In addition to debugging, little boilerplate coding styles are also a key characteristic that ensures the need for Flask in python to develop web applications, especially for beginners.

 - In case one needs to integrate the web application into Google, one can’t thank Flask enough because of its compatibility with the Google app engine.